apify/crawlee/docs/api/CheerioCrawler.md

 </tr>
 <tr>
 <td colspan="3"><p>If set to true, SSL certificate errors will be ignored.
 This is dependent on using the default
   request function.
-If using a custom request function, user needs to implement this functionality.</p>
+If using a custom <code>options.requestFunction</code>, user needs to implement this functionality.</p>
 </td></tr><tr>
 <td><code>[options.handleFailedRequestFunction]</code></td><td><code>function</code></td><td></td>
 </tr>